zulip/zulip/docs/testing-with-django.md

 - to make it so that you can run your tests on the airplane without wifi

-For mocking we generally use the "mock" library and use `mock.patch` as a context manager.
+For mocking we generally use the "mock" library and use `mock.patch` as a context manager or decorator.
 We also take advantage of some context managers from Django as well as our own custom helpers.
 Here is an example: